FlineDev/Microya/README.md

     }
 }

-// OR, if you prefere a synchronous call, use the `AndWait` variant
+// OR, if you prefer a synchronous call, use the `AndWait` variant

 switch provider.performRequestAndWait(on: endpoint, decodeBodyTo: [String: String].self) {
 case let .success(translationsByLanguage):